 Over 75% of the area of this catchment is farmed land and the estimates of livestock density and fertiliser usage are high compared to the national averages.
 The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlights several diffuse risk areas in the catchment (Map 13).
 Also, the wet soils in the catchment (Map 5) and the high slopes in the upper reaches (Map 4) could results in agricultural runoff in these areas.
-Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring and therefore agriculture could possibly be affecting shellfish water quality in this shellfish area.
+Monitoring in this shellfish area does not indicate any water quality issues which are likely to be associated with agriculture and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.